a-w-e-s-o-m-e/FishyCatcher/README.md

 ## How?

-FishyCatcher catches all the domains that matches the regex from the `config.js` in the [Certstream](https://certstream.calidog.io/) from Cali Dog Security.
-If the the regex matches with the current inspected domain, it triggers Slack webhook.
+FishyCatcher catches all the domains that matches the regex from the `config.js` in the [Certstream](https://certstream.calidog.io/) from Cali Dog Security and in the Google SERP.
+If the the regex matches, it triggers Slack webhook.
 Also an email report is sent daily.